Are you ready to learn how to roast vegetables the right way? Tender veggies with a big flavor are so simple and easy to do!

 - Cut into bite-size pieces.
 The smaller you cut the pieces, the tastier they come out.

 - Use enough oil.
 The vegetables need a slick, glossy coating.
 The oil helps the veggies cook evenly and helps them crisp in the oven.
-1 to 2 tablespoons is usually enough.
+1 to 2 tablespoons are usually enough.

 - Spread your veggies out.
 Crowding your veggies will make them steam instead of roast.
 So, you want a little space in between your veggies.